 However there are a number of specific circumstances which cause a journey between home and work to be treated as a work-related cost.
 This summary is not advice – talk to your accountant before taking action.

-Updated guidance (June 2017): The Tax Office has issued a draft ruling on deductions for employees’ travel expenses (TR 2017/D6) which deals with deductibility of expenses relating to:
+The ruling which deals with deductibility of expenses relating to:

 Transport of bulky equipment